Submissions

 4. The authors are highly encouraged to use reference apps such as Mendeley, Zotero, EndNote, and others

-5. The references apply APA 6th Edition (American Psychological Association).
+5. The references apply to APA 6th Edition (American Psychological Association).
 Further read about APA is available here

 http://www.misericordia.edu/uploaded/documents/library/Books/APAStyle.pdf?1436800286903